TimBoleslawsky/data-science-vault/Notes/Locality-Sensitive Hashing.md

 - return the closest point within distance $cr$, with probability $\geq 1 - \delta$ — if any exist.
 Important note, in the ($c$, $r$, $δ$)-approximate nearest neighbor setting, we are not required to return the exact nearest neighbor — only some point within distance $cr$, if one within $r$ exists.
 ## Comparison To an Alternative: KD-Trees
 KD-Trees are another structure for nearest neighbor search, especially in low-dimensional Euclidean spaces.
-For more information see here: [[Spatial Data Structures]].
+For more information see here: [Spatial Data Structures](Spatial%20Data%20Structures.md).

 | **Feature**              | **LSH**                               | **KD-Tree**                               |
 | ------------------------ | ------------------------------------- | ----------------------------------------- |